fmfi-svt/eprihlaska/README.md

 - `source .venv/bin/activate`
 - `pip install -r requirements.txt`

+At this point you should most probably change the config options in `config.py` as you see fit.
+Once that is done, the DB can be created by running

+- `python3 init_db.py`

 You can then start the local version of this app by running

 - `python3 run.py`